yanailab/celseq2/docs/user_guide/launch_pipeline.md

     --dryrun
 ```

+## Launch pipeline to run parallel tasks

-Launch pipeline in the computing node which performs 10 tasks in parallel.
+Set `-j 10` to launch pipeline with 10 tasks executed in parallel.
+This can run
+on either the computing node or your own computer.

 ``` bash
 celseq2 --config-file /path/to/wonderful_CEL-Seq2_config.yaml \